StarKeyJON/llm-api-docker/README.md

 - GPTJ - Based off of the GPT-J architecture with examples found [here](https://docs.gpt4all.io/examples/gptj_examples.html)
 - LLAMA - Based off of the LLAMA architecture with examples found [here](https://docs.gpt4all.io/examples/llama_examples.html)
 - MPT - Based off of Mosaic ML's MPT architecture with examples found [here](https://docs.gpt4all.io/examples/mpt_examples.html)

+## Getting the most of your local LLM

+Inference Speed Inference speed of a local LLM depends on two factors: model size and the number of tokens given as input.
+It is not advised to prompt local LLMs with large chunks of context as their inference speed will heavily degrade.
+You will likely want to run GPT4All models on GPU if you would like to utilize context windows larger than 750 tokens.
+Native GPU support for GPT4All models is planned.

+Inference Performance Which model is best?
+That question depends on your use-case.
+The ability of an LLM to faithfully follow instructions is conditioned on the quantity and diversity of the pre-training data it trained on and the diversity, quality and factuality of the data the LLM was fine-tuned on.
+A goal of GPT4All is to bring the most powerful local assistant model to your desktop and Nomic AI is actively working on efforts to improve their performance and quality.

 ## Best Practices